 - URL: jdbc:td://api.treasuredata.com/< YOUR_DATABASE_NAME >;useSSL=true

 - Password: Your account password

 Test when the forms are filled.
 If the information is correct, you receive the message

 You’ll see a list of tables and its columns by GUI.

 Move to the

 SQL pane, and fill in the SQL query to be thrown.
-Please hit
+Click

-Ctrl + Enter once the query is ready, then the query will run and it will show the results.
+Ctrl + Enter when the query is ready.
+The query runs and then shows the results.
 You can check the progress of the query from Web console.